wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

 {% include l18n.html %}
 {% include _toc.html %}

 ## Why?
+The Assets

-Most enterprises issue a corporate policy to run scans as part of committing code because, even though it takes a few seconds more, catching issues before infected code reaches the team's GitHub repo, which causes crashes and embarassment.
+Most enterprises issue a corporate policy to scan code to remove vulnerabilities at the earliest point in the develpment lifecycle.

+Even though it takes a few seconds more, catching issues before infected code reaches the team's GitHub repo would prevent crashes and embarassment, which can be  expensive.

+The types of scans:

 1. ASPM (Application Security Posture Management) is a modern, holistic approach to overseeing and improving the security of an organization's applications throughout their entire lifecycle, from development through to production and operation.
 It’s designed to help companies continuously assess, manage, and enhance application security in the face of rapidly growing and changing threats.
 Dashbord for managers to better prioritize AppSec work.
 <br />